vchan2/vchan2.github.io/2022logicpuzzles.md

 <tr>	<td>**Killer Sudoku**</td>	<td>**Marshall**</td>	<td>**4.95**</td>	<td>**7.23(PB)**</td>	</tr>
 <tr>	<td>Heyawake</td>	<td>Marshall</td>	<td>12.31</td>	<td>11.45(PB)</td>	</tr>	</table>
 Anna and Marshall beat Dr. Vince this week!

+For April 3 - :
+All records are for the third smallest and easiest version of the stated puzzle, and show the fastest time for that day only.